-***For DAIRY FREE OPTIONS: Substitute milk with almond or rice milk.
+***For DAIRY FREE OPTIONS: Substitute evaporated milk with almond, coconut or rice milk.

-SIDE NOTE: Alternatively, replace the milk with half and half or heavy cream, but do not add the cornstarch mixture.
+SIDE NOTE: Alternatively, replace the evaporated milk with half and half, heavy cream, thickened cream or a reduced fat cooking cream.
+If using any of the creams suggested, do not add the cornstarch mixture.
 You won't need it.

 ****For a gluten free option, find GLUTEN FREE Cornstarch where available